Contents area

 Fog is formed when water vapour condenses in the layer of air closest to the ground.
 In terms of its physical properties, fog is no different to low stratus or cloud.
 They all consist of minute water droplets that float in the air and reduce visibility.

-Fog rests on the surface of the earth.
-The term "fog" is used when ground-level visibility is less than 1 km.
+When visibility is less than 1 km, this is referred to as fog.
 Fog layers can be a few metres to several hundred metres thick.

-The term "low stratus" is used when the fog layer is resting a little way above the earth's surface.
+The term “low stratus” is used when the fog layer is resting a little way above the Earth’s surface.
 There is no reduction in visibility at ground level with low stratus.
-The thickness of a low stratus layer is usually 100-500 m.
-Weather forecasts include the height of the stratus top.
+In regions characterised by low stratus clouds, typically situated between altitudes of 100 meters and 500 meters, elevated locales within this stratus layer often experience fog formation.
+The weather forecast reports the altitude of the top of the fog layer.

 When the stratus top is around 2,000 m.a.s.l. or higher, meteorologists usually refer to low stratus-like cloud and do not give the height of the stratus top.

 A fog day is when fog has been present at one of the three daily observation times (morning, noon, evening).
 This means that days on which fog dissipates in the early morning, followed by sunshine, are also counted as fog days for statistical purposes.
-In contrast, days with low stratus are usually not counted as fog days as the visibility is often greater than 1 km.
+In contrast, days with low stratus clouds are usually not counted as fog days, as the visibility tends to be greater than 1 km.
 In the low-lying areas on the northern side of the Alps, fog occurs particularly frequently in the autumn months.